 Exceptional donations are most effective when they're part of comprehensive wealth planning.
 A donor-advised fund (DAF) at a charitable foundation such as the Aqueduct Foundation can help you make tax-effective donations today and select the charities you want to support in the future.
 A donor-advised fund is established and funded by one or more donors who intend to make significant tax-effective charitable donations.
 The value of a DAF is that it enables the donor to make decisions about the charities that will receive grants.
 DAFs are especially useful to donors who have multiple charitable interests, are interested in a family charitable legacy, or have charity as a major beneficiary of their estate plan.

 An MD Advisor* can provide insight and practical support to help you enhance the effectiveness of your charitable giving.
-If you’d like to chat, please contact us at VIP@MD.ca.
+If you’d like to chat, please contact us at [email protected].

 1 A portion of the income generated from the gift annuity will be paid to the donor tax-free.
 The portion is calculated based on the donor’s age.